Offerings for the Gods, Part 2: The Vanir

 Other offerings: Gold or amber necklaces, or other valuables.
-Historically, Nerthus’s offerings were thrown into bogs, so giving your offering into a body of water would be particularly meaningful.
-I’ve also heard of people offering Nerthus their secrets, if you have any; She takes them off of your chest and keeps them locked away for you.
+I’ve also heard of people offering Nerthus their secrets, if you have any; She takes them off of your chest and keeps them safely tucked away under the earth.

 Unfortunately, Skadi is not as easy-going as Njord.
 She doesn’t suffer fools and does not value much of what our modern consumer culture has to offer.
 However, what She does value is hard work, and intent followed up by action.
 Hunting, fishing, and self-sufficiency are in Her domain.
 (And booze.
 She is a Norse deity, after all.)

 Food: Raw (or extremely rare) meat–something you caught and killed yourself, ideally.
 Jerky.
 Berries and other produce that can be gathered in the wild.

 Drink: Vodka or other clear liquors.

 Other offerings: Time spent alone in nature hunting or hiking.
 Donations of time or money to protect natural areas or to help save the wolves.

 Gerd is the beautiful ice jotun whom Freyr saw standing in the courtyard (or garden) of her father’s hall.
 Heathens often see her as representing the cold, hard ground of winter which is thawed and made fertile by Freyr’s summer heat, so anything having to do with the growing of food in gardens or orchards are within Her domain.